nikhilm/uvbook/_sources/threads.txt

-The thread function will be launched in a separate thread, passed the ``uv_work_t`` structure and once the function returns, the *after* function will be called, again with the same structure.
+The thread function will be launched in a separate thread, passed the ``uv_work_t`` structure and once the function returns, the *after* function will be called on the thread the event loop is running in.
+It will be passed the same structure.

 For writing wrappers to blocking libraries, a common :ref:`pattern <baton>` is to use a baton to exchange data.